kanaria69/Mainecoco/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.